 Now let’s take insurance smart contracts as an example.
 In this case, smart contracts replace the claims processing part of traditional insurance agreements with independent policy mediation.

-In the majority of cases, insurance smart contracts would need linkage to external real-world events, while remaining confidential.
+In the majority of cases, smart contract platforms applied for insurance would need linkage to external real-world events, while remaining confidential.
 Chainlink enables insurance contracts with secure access to various data sources, including IoT sensors and web APIs, to trigger smart contracts.

 Chainlink does this with the help of a trusted execution environment (TEE), where smart contracts reside.
 You can think of a TEE as a vacuum-like protected environment that prohibits anyone (including the insurer) to even inspect its contents.
 This reveals huge opportunities for the insurance industry in particular, as now even the most sensitive data like personal credentials can be handled by oracles anonymously.